-General negligence principals pertain to a claim against another subcontractor who can be held liable to an injured worker if an independent legal duty can be established under common law negligence principals.
-Loweki v Ann Arbor Ceiling & Partition Co., LLC, 489 Mich 157 (2011, 809 NW 2nd 553) June 6, 2011.
+Yes.
+General negligence principles pertain to a claim against another subcontractor who can be held liable to an injured worker if an independent legal duty can be established under common law negligence principles.

-A subcontractor injured on a construction project may bring a lawsuit against a project owner or a general contractor if he or she is able to establish the following:
+A subcontractor injured on a building site may contact a Michigan construction accident lawyer to bring a lawsuit against a project owner or a general contractor if he or she is able to establish the following:

 - In a common work area.

-Moreover, for the project owner to be liable, the Plaintiff must prove that the owner “retained control” of the project and that the mere right to control an independent contractor’s work is insufficient to establish the “retained control” theory against the owner.
-Candelari v BC General Contractors, Inc., 236 Mich App 67, 600 NW2nd 348 (1999).
+But, for the project owner to be liable, you must prove that the owner “retained control” of the project and that the mere right to control an independent contractor’s work is insufficient to establish the “retained control” theory against the owner.
+(Candelari v BC General Contractors, Inc., 1999).

-Because the legal proofs are very specific under Michigan construction accident law to finding legal liability for injuries or deaths against a general contractor and an owner of a project.
-A construction accident lawyer must provide extensive and very specific legal discovery once a lawsuit is filed.
+Because the legal proofs are very specific under Michigan law to finding legal liability for injuries or deaths against a general contractor and an owner of a project, a Michigan construction accident attorney must provide extensive and very specific legal discovery once a lawsuit is filed.

-Making a FOIA request for OSHA records should be done in every construction site accident case.
-Construction accident lawyers should also request all contracts and certificates of liability insurance.
-Most construction site injuries involve post-incident reports and documentation, and many larger entities will also do a preventability analysis.
-While these reports may or may not be admissible at trial depending on the facts, they are discoverable.
-Relevant personnel files, policy and procedural manuals should also be obtained and may also offer important evidence regarding responsibility and legal liability for the many different entities involved in larger construction projects.
-Finally, equipment preservation, documentation of “other similar incidents”, and depositions of key witnesses will be critical.
+Relevant personnel files, policy and procedural manuals should also be obtained and may also offer important evidence regarding responsibility and legal liability for the many different entities involved in larger building projects.
+Finally, equipment preservation, documentation of “other similar incidents,” and depositions of key witnesses will be critical.